 Dedicated sound cards are now a rare sight in modern PC desktops as most onboard sound chips are good enough for most people.
 I however still opt to use one due to better sound quality and ports like TOSLINK optical which this motherboard does not have.

 This Creative Sound BlasterX AE-5 from my previous build has a software feature called Creative ALchemy.
-It enables one to run older EAX games on modern systems.
-It is however too modern to have vintage DOS support.
+It enables one to use Creative’s Environmental Audio Extensions (EAX) feature in older games on modern systems.
+Although it legitimately carries the Sound Blaster name as it is a Creative product, it is too modern to have vintage DOS Sound Blaster support.

 Another less technical reason is to support a local Singaporean company.